-Did you know that late pledges are still available for League of Infamy?
-While late pledges are available, we’ll continue to delve into the development of the game to give you a better idea of how it plays.
+Did you know that League of Infamy – the game where you play the villains – is coming out later this month?
+In the run up to release, we’ll continue to delve into the development of the game to give you a better idea of how it plays.
 After our previous blog looking through the Villain Card, today we thought we should probably look at the ‘courageous’ Keep Master and their pesky elves *spits in disgust*

 A little like Star Saga and Dungeon Saga, League of Infamy has the option to pit one player against everyone else.
 Although unlike those games, this time the antagonist is actually the hero!
 It’s all about perspective.
 The Keep Master is in charge of the elf defenders that will try and stop the ‘evil’ villains carrying out their nefarious schemes.